zulucmd/zulu/site/content/completions/completion.md

 }
 ```
 Where `getReleasesFromCluster()` is a Go function that returns the list of current Helm release names running on the Kubernetes cluster.
-Similarly as for `Run`, the `args` parameter represents the arguments present on the command-line, while the `toComplete` parameter represents the final argument which the user is trying to complete (e.g., `helm status th<TAB>` will have `toComplete` be `"th"`); the `toComplete` parameter will be empty when the user has requested completions right after typing a space (e.g., `helm status <TAB>`).
+Similarly as for `RunE`, the `args` parameter represents the arguments present on the command-line, while the `toComplete` parameter represents the final argument which the user is trying to complete (e.g., `helm status th<TAB>` will have `toComplete` be `"th"`); the `toComplete` parameter will be empty when the user has requested completions right after typing a space (e.g., `helm status <TAB>`).
 Notice we put the `ValidArgsFunction` on the `status` sub-command, as it provides completions for this sub-command specifically.
 Let's assume the Helm releases on the cluster are: `harbor`, `notary`, `rook` and `thanos` then this dynamic completion will give results like:

 ```bash
 $ helm status [tab][tab]